When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Google Code Jam experiments

 \subsection{\textbf{Programmer style is preserved in executable binaries.}}

 We show throughout the results that it is possible to de-anonymize programmers from their executable binaries with a high accuracy.
 To quantify how stylistic features are preserved in executable binaries, we calculated the correlation of stylistic source code features and decompiled code features.
-We used the stylistic source code features from previous work \cite{caliskan2015anonymizing} on de-anonymizing programmers from their source code.
-We took the most important 150 features in coding style that consist of AST node frequency, AST node average depth, AST node bigram frequency, AST node TFIDF, word unigram recency, and C++ keyword frequency.
+We used the stylistic source code features from previous work on de-anonymizing programmers from their source code \cite{caliskan2015anonymizing}.
+We took the most important 150 features in coding style that consist of AST node average depth, AST node TFIDF, and the frequencies of AST nodes, AST node bigrams, word unigrams, and C++ keywords.
 For each executable binary sample, we have the corresponding source code sample.
 We extract 150 information gain features from the original source code.
 We extract decompiled source code features from the decompiled executable binaries.
-For each executable binary instance, we set one corresponding information gain feature as the class to predict and we calculate the correlation between the decompiled executable binary features and the class value.
+For each executable binary instance, we set one corresponding information gain feature as the class to predict and then we calculate the correlation between the decompiled executable binary features and the class value.
 A random forest classifier with 500 trees predicts the class value of each instance, and then Pearson's correlation coefficient is calculated between the predicted and original values.
 The correlation has a mean of 0.32 and ranges from -0.12 to 0.69 for the most important 150 features.